San Juan, Batangas: History

-In the years 1698 until 1836, San Juan was just a barrio of the large town of Rosario located in the eastern part of Batangas.
-From 1837, the government of San Juan was governed by tinientes or Deputies with term of one to two years.
-However, when San Juan was recognized as a separate town in 1843, the position of tinientes was replaced by Cabezas de Barangay serving one for each new barrio.
-It was only in 1848 when the Spanish government officially recognized the independence of San Juan from its mother town of Rosario, and was given the name San Juan de Bocboc.
+In the years 1698 until 1836, it was just a barrio of the large town of Rosario located in the eastern part of Batangas.
+From 1837, the barrio was governed by tinientes or deputies with a term of one to two years.
+However, when the barrio was recognized as a separate town in 1843, the position of tinientes was replaced by cabezas de barangay serving one for each new barrio.
+It was only in 1848 when the Spanish government officially recognized the independence of San Juan from its mother town of Rosario and was given the name San Juan de Bocboc.

 San Juan was headed by a Gobernadorcillo in 1864.
-The first Goberdanorcillo was Don Camilo Perez, a prominent citizen who initiated the separation of San Juan from Rosario.
+The first Gobernadorcillo was Don Camilo Perez, a prominent citizen who initiated the separation of San Juan from Rosario.
 He is considered as the founder of the town, and was honored for his contribution in public works and peace and order in the newly created town.

 On October 28, 1883, San Juan experienced a major disaster due to continuous winds and intense storm rain.
 Huge flood from the Bancoro and Bangbang Rivers hit the town resulting to the destruction of houses, drowning of livestocks and planted crops, and the devastation of the church and its convent.
 In 1886, the flooding become worse in the town.
 The parish priest had to erect a temporary church and convent in a site seven kilometers away from the town.